-“At my age I suppose I should be knitting.
+“At my age, I suppose I should be knitting.
 But I would rather play poker with five or six ‘experts’ than eat.”

-— Alice Ivers Tubbs; aka: Poker Alice
+— Alice Ivers Tubbs; aka Poker Alice

-Alice Ivers Tubbs; aka: Poker Alice (1851-1930) – Perhaps the best known female poker player in the Old West, Alice Ivers actually hailed from England.
-Born on February 17, 1851 in Devonshire, she was the daughter of a conservative schoolmaster who moved the family to the United States when she was still a small girl.
-First settling in Virginia, Alice attended an elite boarding school for young women until the family moved again in her teenage years, to the silver rush in Leadville, Colorado.
+Perhaps the best-known female poker player in the Old West, Alice Ivers Tubbs, better known as “Poker Alice,” hailed from England.
+Born on February 17, 1851, in Devonshire, she was the daughter of a conservative schoolmaster who moved the family to the United States when she was still a small girl.
+First settling in Virginia, Alice attended an elite boarding school for young women until the family moved again in her teenage years to the silver rush in Leadville, Colorado.

-Now, in her 70s and with her beauty and fashionable gowns long gone, Alice struggled in her last years, continuing to gamble, but now dressing in men’s clothing.
-She occasionally was featured at events like the Diamond Jubilee, in Omaha, Nebraska, as a true frontier character, where she was known to have said, “At my age I suppose I should be knitting.
+Now, in her 70s and with her beauty and fashionable gowns long gone, Alice struggled in her last years, continuing to gamble but now dressing in men’s clothing.
+She occasionally was featured at events like the Diamond Jubilee, in Omaha, Nebraska, as a true frontier character, where she was known to have said, “At my age, I suppose I should be knitting.
 But I would rather play poker with five or six ‘experts’ than eat.”

-In her later years, Alice claimed to have won more than $250,000 at the gaming tables and never once cheated.
+Alice claimed to have won more than $250,000 at the gaming tables in her later years and never once cheated.
 In fact, one of her favorite sayings was: “Praise the Lord and place your bets.
 I’ll take your money with no regrets.”